jonashackt/soap-spring-boot-cxf/README.md

 For this Scenario, Spring´s powerful but yet easy to use [Profile-Mechanism] will serve you well.
 In combination with using org.springframework.core.io.Resource to load your Dummy-Response-Files instead of Java´s NIO.2 (that could [fuck you up] because of classloader-differences in other environments than your local machine), your done with that task quite fast.

+### Loganalysis with [ELK-Stack]

+If you´re going some steps further into a more production-ready environment, you´ll need a more indepth view what´s going on with your SOAP-Infrastructure.
+I used the [ELK-Stack] with Logstash -> Elasticsearch -> Kibana.
+For me, I avoided the grunk-Configuration and instead used the [logstash-logback-encoder]  for getting JSONized Logoutputs.
+Making your SpringBoot-App ready for logstash, you have to add a maven-dependency and a logback.xml-File with the apropriate configuration, also described in [logstash-logback-encoder].
+Before doing so, you need a running ELK-Stack, for me I used a docker-compose(ition) from [docker-elk] (for Mac-Users remember the new [docker-machine] superseeding boot2docker).

 ### Done´s
 * No XML-configuration, also for undocumented CXF-details :)
 * Readable Namespace-Prefixes